-A potential fourth reason for the lack of decline in poverty rates, and perhaps also the absence of marked rises in poverty rates as a result of the Great Recession, is the way in which poverty is measured.
+A potential fourth reason for the lack of decline in AROP rates, and perhaps also the absence of marked rises in them as a result of the Great Recession, is the use of the AROP indicator itself, with trends reflecting the way in which it is defined.
 Is the EU's headline poverty measure the appropriate one, and how does the picture look if alternatives are used?
 I turn to these issues in the next section.
-Interestingly, Tony did not cite the definition of measures as an explanation, though he was clearly very aware of the issues and implications of different definitions - the extensive discussion in his 1998 Poverty in Europe book is but one illustration of this.
+Perhaps unsurprisingly, we shall see that a shift to poverty indicators with a more absolute character is accompanied by a greater association between trends in the poverty indicator and in national economic performance and also greater cross-national heterogeneity in poverty trends (reflecting the heterogeneity in national economic performance cited above).
+Tony Atkinson did not cite the definition of poverty indicator (AROP in particular) as an explanation for disappointing poverty trends, though he was clearly very aware of the issues and implications of different definitions-the extensive discussion in his 1998 Poverty in Europe book is but one illustration of this.